14. Text Data

 ## ['+12', '34.5', '-5.3243']

 14.4.7.3.
-Looking Behind and Ahead
+Looking behind and ahead (**)¶

-ends with a match to some subexpression: “(?<=...)...
+ends with a match to a subexpression: “(?<=...)...

-” is the
+” denotes the

-so-called look-behind, whereas “...(?=...)
+look-behind, whereas “...(?=...)

-” denotes the look-ahead.
+” designates a look-ahead.

 x = "I like spam, spam, eggs, and spam."